The Wildlands Conservancy

-The Wildlands Conservancy (TWC) is a nonprofit land trust founded in 1995 that has protected more than 2300000 acre of land through acquisition and transfer.
-It manages 24 nature preserves totaling nearly 210000 acre in California, Oregon, and Utah, visited by over 1.5 million people annually and offering free outdoor education programs for more than 60,000 youth each year.
-The conservancy has also played a role in the creation of three national monuments and promotes large-scale conservation by linking its preserves with adjacent public lands.
+The Wildlands Conservancy is a nonprofit land trust founded in 1995 that has protected more than 2300000 acre of land through acquisition and transfer.

+It manages 24 nature preserves totaling over 200000 acre in California, Oregon, and Utah.

+Its preserves are visited by over 1.5 million people annually and offer free outdoor education programs for more than 60,000 youth each year.

+The conservancy has played a role in the establishment of several national monuments through land acquisitions and conservation initiatives.